Sales Portal Surgeon Portal 844-294-3245 844-294-3245

 *Physician is a paid consultant of Treace Medical Concepts, Inc.

 PAUL DAYTON, DPM: An important question about any surgical procedure is how long is the recovery and what can you do during the recovery, and with Lapiplasty® one of the great benefits is that people can get back to activity quite quickly.
-I generally will allow my patients to start walking on the foot that we corrected usually in the first two to three days, and then they have a walking boot that they wear for the first six to eight weeks, and depending on how fast their healing, we start at that point, at that six week point, to transition them usually into a running shoe.
-With any procedure, and the Lapiplasty® is no different, we have to allow enough time for the bone to fully heal so that there’s not any problems, and so generally I will ask my patients not do any high level or high energy activity on their foot until they’re at usually around three months, we’ll let them start doing some light sports activity and other things to get back.
+I generally will allow my patients to start bearing weight in a boot on the foot that we corrected usually in the first three to ten days, and then they have a walking boot that they wear for the first six to eight weeks, and depending on how fast their healing, we start at that point to transition them usually into a running shoe.
+With any procedure, and Lapiplasty® is no different, we have to allow enough time for the bone to fully heal so that there’s not any problems, and so generally I will ask my patients not do any high-level or high-energy activity on their foot until they’re at usually around three months.
+We’ll let them start doing some light sports activity and other things to get back.
 But the one important thing is with any surgery, you want to allow an appropriate amount of time for your body to heal so that there’s not any issues or problems.

 *Physician is a paid consultant of Treace Medical Concepts, Inc.

-MINDI DAYTON, DPM: The recovery is so much better than previous procedures.
-Our patients are able to start walking just several days after surgery, and get back into a shoe around six weeks which obviously has a profound impact on their quality of life and overall outcome.
+MINDI DAYTON, DPM: Our patients are able to start walking within 3-10 days after surgery, and get back into a shoe around six weeks which obviously has a profound impact on their quality of life and overall outcome.

 How much time will I have to take off work to recover from a Lapiplasty® Procedure?